 The motor in the AR Blue Clean 383 delivers 1900 PSI at 1.5 GPM giving it a cleaning power of 2850.

-In the box, you get the AR383, two separate spray washers wands, one being a turbo spray and the other a high-pressure washer spray gun, add to that you also get a 14oz detergent bottle allowing you to quickly and easily apply snow foam or soaps/detergents.
+In the box, you get the AR383, two separate spray washers wands, one being a turbo spray and the other an adjustable spray wand, you also get a 14oz detergent bottle allowing you to quickly and easily apply snow foam or soaps/detergents.

 To allow you to quickly change the wand, this unit comes with a quick-release system for its pressure washer wands.
 When the unit isn’t in use the motor/pump is automatically shut off.